kodekloudhub/community-faq/docs/course-faq/kubernetes/ingress-default-backend.md

 > Q11.
 If the requirement does not match any of the configured paths what service are the requests forwarded to?

 This question is *specifically* about the ingress *resource* `ingress-wear-watch`.
+The fact that you are seeing a 404 page is not the point!
 To answer it we need to look at the ingress resource manifest:

 ```
 kubectl  get ingress -n app-space ingress-wear-watch -o yaml